VPNs

 What Are VPN Protocols?

 VPN protocols are the set of rules that decide how your data travels through a VPN.
 They handle how the VPN connects, how your info gets encrypted, and how it’s kept safe while you’re browsing.
-Think of them as different routes your data can take—some are quicker, some are more secure, and some are just plain outdated.

-Each protocol has its pros and cons.
-Some are better for speed, like WireGuard, while others focus more on security, like OpenVPN.
 The protocol your VPN uses can affect how well it performs and what kind of protection you get.
 So yeah, they’re a pretty big deal even if you don’t see them working in the background.

 Types of VPN Protocols